 In additional to improving site security, SSL will also boost your websites’ SEO, because Google now gives websites with SSL Certificates a higher ranking in their search results.

-One thing you definitely want to avoid is putting off WordPress maintenance until a disaster arises.
-So if WordPress maintenance looks too big for you to handle, get a WordPress Health Check to bring your site back up to date and on track.
+You want to avoid is putting off your website maintenance until a disaster arises.
+So if WordPress maintenance looks too big for you to handle, seriously consider taking up a maintenance which costs less than a cup of coffee per day.